marchdev-tk/flinq/README.md

 * getter `lastOrNull` and method `lastOrNullWhere` for getting last value, and if it will not be found returns `null`

-* getter `singleOrNull` and method `singleOrNullWhere` for getting single value, and if it will not be found returns `null`, and if there will be too many elements it'll throw the `StateError`
+* getter `singleOrNull` and method `singleOrNullWhere` for getting single value, and if it will not be found returns `null`, and if there will be too many elements it'll also return `null`

 * method `mapList`, which maps collection and casts it to `List`